 ADJOURNMENT

-There being no further business to come at 2.30 p.m.
-The next regular meeting of the St Tuesday, July 27, 2010, at 9:30 a.m.
-The meeti of Education, 2500 North Lincoln Blvd., Oklahor tate Board of Education will be held on ng will convene at the State Department
+There being no further business to come before the Board, the meeting adjourned at 2.30 p.m.
+The next regular meeting of the State Board of Education will be held on Tuesday, July 27, 2010, at 9:30 a.m.
+The meeting will convene at the State Department of Education, 2500 North Lincoln Blvd., Oklahoma City, Oklahoma.

-Sand dy Garrett, Chairperson of the Board
+Sandy Garrett, Chairperson of the Board